rajeshidumalla/K-Means-PCA-the-Breast-Cancer-Wisconsin-dataset/README.md

 ![alt-text](https://github.com/rajeshidumalla/K-Means-PCA-the-Breast-Cancer-Wisconsin-dataset/blob/main/45654.gif)

 PCA visualisation.
 The best PC (black moving line) is when the total length of those red lines are minimum.
-It will be used instead of the horizontal and vertical components (Source: giphy )
+It will be used instead of the horizontal and vertical components.

 Basically PCA reduces the dimensions of the dataset while conserving most of the information.
 For e.g. if a data-set has 500 features, it gets reduced to 200 features depending on the specified amount of variance retained.
 Higher the variance retained,more information is conserved, but more the resulting dimensions will be.